Contact: David Varda, firstname.lastname@example.org

 The 1983 Revised Code of Canon Law (c537) requires the creation of a Parish Finance Council to advise the Pastor in the administration of parish temporalities.
 The council’s function is to assist the Pastor in the prudent planning and administration of all parish financial matters and to provide effective advice in the management of parish assets.

-The Council consists of nine lay members who are appointed by the Pastor and serve three-year terms.
-Upon completion of the initial term, the Pastor may request that a board member continue to serve for another three-year term.
+The council consists of nine lay members who are appointed by the Pastor.
+Each council member serves a three-year term unless the Pastor requests otherwise.
 The Finance Council meets approximately six times throughout the year in the Parish Office.

 The purpose of the 12-member council is to advise and assist the Pastor in matters of importance to the parish, provide strategic planning and foster communication and coordination among parish organizations.
 Members are elected each spring by parishioners and serve three-year terms.
 The council meets monthly, usually on the third Thursday of the month.
 Meetings are open to all members of the parish.
 All council members are required to complete the Protecting God's Children training program.

 Stewardship of Treasure

-- St. Andrew Parish is now offering Online Giving is available for those of you who would like to initiate your donations online.
+1. St. Andrew Parish offers Online Giving for those who prefer to initiate donations online.
 If you have not yet signed up for Online Giving, we encourage you to consider it.
 Visit our Online Giving webpage for more details or go directly to the Online Giving website here.

-- Traditional Envelope System uses a third party envelope company to send bi-monthly envelope sets to those not enrolled in Electronic Contributions.
+2. The traditional envelope system uses a third-party envelope company to send bi-monthly envelope sets to those not enrolled in Electronic Contributions.
 Many corporations will match charitable gifts made to religious organizations and elementary schools.
-Please contact the Human Resources department of your company or call Ann Whiteman for more information.
+Please contact the Human Resources department of your company or call Thomas Conigy for more information.